maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/4-butte-county-registrar-of-voters/all-elections/en/more-voting-info/be-poll-worker.md

 priority: "Minor"
 ---

-Check out this great opportunity to help your community while earning extra money: be a Vote Center Worker in [Butte County](https://clerk-recorder.buttecounty.net/elections/precinct_officers.html)!
+Check out this great opportunity to help your community while earning extra money: be a Vote Center Worker in Butte County - call (530) 552-3400 or email the [Butte County Elections Office](mailto:elections@buttecounty.net) for more information.